SeanBrum/React-Responsive-Window/README.md

 ## Setting debounce and using state update indicator

 The default debounce delay set to the window resize event listener call back is 20ms.
-This can be overided in the props of the component.
+This can be overridden in the props of the component.

 ```jsx
 function App() {